LordDeimos5674/Caleb-Pollard-Resume-Website/README.md

 - None as this was an off on my own project that Me and my professor agreed would serve as Project 3
 ### Extra Features
 - Currently it is accessable via QR and should work on mobile
+- Image links for both my Github and LinkedIn accounts
 ### Screenshots
 - ![image](https://github.com/user-attachments/assets/8c04b69a-c752-4a5c-a31b-bb4a3a7f9609)
 - ![image](https://github.com/user-attachments/assets/28d46ffa-fd2e-4869-989e-58a80d6da17c)